 File a Complaint

-Formal complaints may be filed against a Pennsylvania notary public by notifying the Secretary of the Commonwealth.
-Pursuant to the Notary Public Law (57 Pa C.S. §168), the Secretary of the Commonwealth may, for good cause, reject any application, revoke or suspend the commission of any notary public or order a notary public to attend education courses.
-The Secretary may also impose a civil penalty of not more than $500 for each act or omission which constitutes a violation of the Notary Public Law.
+Formal complaints may be filed against a Pennsylvania notary public by notifying the Department of State.
+Pursuant to the Revised Uniform Law on Notarial Acts (RULONA), the Department may deny, refuse to renew, revoke, suspend, reprimand or impose a condition on a commission as notary public for an act or omission which demonstrates that the individual lacks the honesty, integrity, competence or reliability to act as a notary public.
+The Department may also impose a civil penalty of not more than $1,000 for each act or omission which constitutes a violation of RULONA.
 Any disciplinary action shall be taken subject to the right of notice, hearing and adjudication, and the right of appeal therefrom, in accordance with the provisions of the Administrative Agency Law.

 Members of the public, legal community and other government agencies may file a formal complaint against a Pennsylvania notary public by completing a Statement of Complaint form or by submitting a complaint in writing.